Skip to content

-We publish ranges on this page and then refuse to commit to a single figure before seeing your project, and that is deliberate rather than evasive.
-The variance between two UK firms quoting the same workflow is wide enough that pasting one number onto your business case would be guessing dressed up as data.
-The honest position is to give you the market range for orientation, explain what pushes you to one end of it, and put a real figure against your project only after an AI consulting scoping conversation that looks at your actual data and systems.
+We do not publish figures here, and that is deliberate rather than evasive.
+The variance between two UK firms quoting the same workflow is wide enough that pasting a number onto your business case would be guessing dressed up as data, and a range broad enough to be honest is too broad to plan against.
+The position we can defend is to explain what pushes a project to one end of the market or the other, then put a real figure against your project after an AI consulting scoping conversation that looks at your actual data and systems.

 What drives AI development cost up or down

-Three variables account for most of the price difference between a £15,000 project and a £150,000 one, and you can read your own likely position off them before anyone quotes.
+Three variables account for most of the price difference between one AI project and another, and you can read your own likely position off them before anyone quotes.

 Data readiness is the single biggest factor.
 A company with clean, structured, accessible data in a modern database spends far less than one with information scattered across PDFs, spreadsheets, legacy systems, and email inboxes.
-We have seen data preparation consume half a project budget when the client assumed their data was ready to go.
+We have seen data preparation become the largest line in a project when the client had assumed their data was ready to go.

 Integration complexity is the second.
 Connecting an AI system to one modern API is straightforward, while connecting it to four legacy systems with undocumented interfaces, authentication quirks, and inconsistent data formats is a different engagement entirely.